Preoperative anaemia toolkit

 This toolkit is for healthcare professionals to identify and optimise patients with preoperative anaemia.

 The NHS Standard Contract now requires early screening and health optimisation for all surgical inpatient pathways.
+Preoperative anaemia requires collaborative service development to embed it fully into the surgical pathway, to achieve the best patient outcomes.

 The preoperative anaemia pathway